Skip to content

 Review from Latinos in KidLit:

 “Señorita Mariposa is a tribute to the monarch butterfly and its annual journey to and from their ancestral home.
-Mister G’s lyrical text in both English and Spanish not only demonstrate a fondness of the monarch, but also its journey to Mexico.
+Mister G’s lyrical text in both English and Spanish not only demonstrate a fondness of the monarch but also its journey to Mexico.

 The bilingual lyrical text is playful, yet informative.
-Both languages are side by side, and if the reader looks closely, sometimes the languages alternate on the text.
+Both languages are side by side, and if the reader looks closely, sometimes the languages alternate in the text.
 For example, on one page, the English lyrical text is first, and on the following page, the Spanish text is first.
 It is a great fit for bilingual readers who may read and sing in both languages.” [picture book, ages 4 and up]

-Hurry and the Butterfly by Antoine O Flatharta, illustrated by Meilo So
+Hurry and the Butterfly by Antoine O’Flatharta, illustrated by Meilo So

 It’s fun to meet a monarch butterfly from the perspective of a wise, old tortoise!

-Hurry the tortoise lives in Texas and after he meets a monarch butterfly traveling north, he dreams of the butterflies’ migration.
+Hurry the tortoise lives in Texas, and after he meets a monarch butterfly traveling north, he dreams of the butterflies’ migration.
 When the butterflies return, the very same butterfly lays eggs in a nearby milkweed plant.
-Hurry carefully observes the butterflies’ life-cycle.
+Hurry carefully observes the butterflies’ life cycle.
+When the new butterflies emerge, Hurry is there to guide them as they go off to see the world. [picture book, ages 4 and up]

 The Butterfly House by Eve Bunting